 Chemotherapy and radiation can damage eggs or sperm and possibly render a patient infertile.
 Freezing a woman's eggs, or embryos created with sperm from her partner or an anonymous donor, allows her the chance to have a genetic child in the future.
-We understand the time constraints and emotional stress of patients facing cancer treatment, as well as the concern over the potential negative impact on future fertility.
-We offer expedited, compassionate care at a discounted rate for egg or embryo freezing for cancer treatment.
+Our fertility doctors understand the time constraints and emotional stress of patients facing cancer treatment, as well as the concern over the potential negative impact on future fertility.
+IVF Florida offers expedited, compassionate care at a discounted rate for egg or embryo freezing for cancer treatment.

 Simulation and Retrieval

 Although it is possible to conduct oocyte freezing with immature eggs or even sections of ovarian tissue, the most effective technique for egg vitrification is to induce maturation of the eggs and collect them as would be done for IVF.
 Fertility medications are used to stimulate the development of multiple ovarian follicles and induce ovulation.
 Before the eggs can be released from the ovaries they are retrieved using a procedure known as ultrasound-guided transvaginal aspiration.
 During this procedure, the infertility specialist will use an ultrasound probe to see the ovaries and surrounding structures while a very fine needle is guided through the vaginal wall and into each ovarian follicle.
 Gentle suction is used to remove the egg and fluid from each follicle, and it is then stored in an individual container, where it will be prepared for oocyte freezing.